Timeline: Protests against Saleh rule in Yemen

 -- Loyalist gunmen trap Western and Arab diplomats in the UAE embassy in Sanaa, blocking mediators from going to the presidential palace.
 Diplomats later leave by helicopter.

-May 23 - Saleh apologizes to the UAE but foreign governments pile criticism on him over his refusal to sign.

-May 24 - Saleh's refusal to sign the power transfer deal sparks street battles in Sanaa between his security forces and a powerful tribal group, the Hashed tribal alliance, led by Sadeq al-Ahmar.
+May 24 - Saleh's refusal to sign sparks street battles in Sanaa between security forces and a powerful tribal group, the Hashed tribal alliance, led by Sadeq al-Ahmar.
 At least 20 people are killed.

 May 26 - Several countries, including United States, ask their diplomats to leave.